MasterpieceNKA/ImGuiApp_Demo/README.md

     ```
     .\debugBuild_MinGW.bat
     ```
-- For Linux build and run the project using
+- For Windows or Linux build and run the project using

     ```
     mkdir build && cd build